Cats Take 'If I Fits I Sits' Seriously, Even If The Space Is Just An Illusion

 "Cats behave most normally when they are in natural settings," notes Smith, so she and her colleagues devised an experiment that let volunteers test their own cats at home in a standardized way and then send in the results.

-Participants received booklets with instructions on how to print out and cut up paper shapes that could be taped to the floor to create three options: the Kanizsa illusion, the actual outline of a square, and a control that had the Pac-Man shapes facing outwards.
-The volunteers were instructed to videotape their cats as they encountered these stimuli in short tests over six days, while wearing sunglasses to avoid inadvertently giving the cats any signals with their eyes.
+Participants received booklets with instructions on how to print out and cut up paper shapes that could be taped to the floor to create three options: the Kanizsa illusion, the actual outline of a square and a control that had the Pac-Man shapes facing outward.
+The volunteers were instructed to videotape their cats as they encountered these stimuli in short tests over six days, while the volunteers wore sunglasses to avoid inadvertently giving the cats any signals with their eyes.

-Smith says that as far as she knows, this is the first published study of cat cognition that's enlisted nonscientists to do the experiments at home.
+Smith says that as far as she knows, this is the first published study of cat cognition that has enlisted nonscientists to do the experiments at home.
 Cat researcher Kristyn Vitale of Unity College in Maine agrees.

 "Citizen science could prove to be a useful way to reach a broad range of cat participants from all over the world," says Vitale.
 "It is also a great way for an owner to learn more about their cat's behavior."